 - Two onions seemed like a lot for a pot of rice, so we only used one.
 If you're an onion nut, feel free to use two.

-- “Smoked side” is not an ingredient readily available these days.
-In our freezer we had a bag of pieces of “Smoked Ham on the Big Green Egg” and we chopped those up into bite sized pieces.
-Any type ham or smoked sausage would be good too.
+- "Smoked side" is not an ingredient readily available these days.
+In our freezer we had a bag of pieces of "Smoked Ham on the Big Green Egg" and we chopped those up into bite sized pieces.
+Any type ham or smoked pork sausage would be good too.
+In fact, you could totally switch it up and add another protein from the area and you'd have Red Rice and Shrimp!

 - Feeling it might end up a bit bland for our palates (and yours) we added a spoonful of chili powder.